-The peak force that can be reached on subsequent reloading and unloading stages is again a function of the amount of 'irreversible' displacement that has accumulated from previous cycles, with a limit placed on the peak force that it must not exceed the minimum post-peak failure force, f_r reached on previous cycles.
+The peak force that can be reached on subsequent reloading and unloading stages is again a function of the amount of 'irreversible' displacement that has accumulated from previous cycles, with a limit placed on the peak force that it must not exceed the minimum post-peak failure force, $f_f$ reached on previous cycles.
 Degradation of peak force in one direction also limits the peak force in the opposite direction to the same value.
 This is taken into account using the relationship for peak force based on accumulated 'irreversible' displacement as before.

-$$f{p,i} \le f{f,i-1} \le f{p,i-1}$$
+$$f{v,i} \leq f{f,i-1} \leq f{v,i-1}$$